USSA (US Ski and Snowboard Association) Certified Coaches:

 Goggles – Required - Clear goggle lens during night practices and tinted for day practice.

-Skis – Best Practice: One pair of GS and SL skis, and a pair of all around skis (Twin Tips) to keep the race skis in top shape.
+Skis – Best Practice: One pair of GS and SL skis, and a pair of all mountain skis to keep the race skis in top shape.

 Forearm and Shin Guards – Ask a coach when they are needed.
 Generally, if your athlete is beginning to clear gates, these guards are needed.
 Generally not needed for Introductory Athletes.